vhalragnarok-ffxiv/vhal-nixos/README.md

 - zoxide: cd but better.
 - imports.nix: Where you can adjust what to include.

-#Keybinds
+#Keybinds <br>

 I want you to go to QTile and look at thier keybinds.
 Study them.
-Chances are pretty high that I use all of them.
+Chances are pretty high that I use all of them. <br>
-But JIC you did not do what I asked here they are:
+But JIC you did not do what I asked here they are: <br>

-Meta: Mod4 aka Super aka That other OS Button.
+Meta: Mod4 aka Super aka That other OS Button. <br>

 - Meta + W: Close a window
 - Meta + Enter: Open Kitty